MordechaiHadad/bob/README.md

         On Windows: `C:\Users\<username>\AppData\Local\neovim`

     Secondly the name of the downloads directory property in the configuration file has changed.
 Please refer to the updated list of properties for the new name.
+- **2024-03-04**: Due to neovim recent macos binary changes bob now supports arm completely, but unforunetly it comes with some breaking changes specifically for bob's proxy executeable.
+To fix that follow these steps (will not be necessary soon):

+  1. Remove `nvim` binary from `nvim-bin` which is located in the same directory the same as the neovim binaries downloads folder.
+  2. Copy your newly downloaded bob binary and put the copy inside of `nvim-bin`
+  3. Rename your bob binary inside `nvim-bin` to `nvim`.

 ## 📦 Requirements